 Strange behavior on the part of the abused is common.

 Unexplained bruises, cuts and other injuries are warning signs of dating violence.

-Difficulty with making decisions or is afraid of her boyfriend.
+Difficulty with making decisions or is afraid of one’s boyfriend or girlfriend.

 WHY DO TEENS STAY IN ABUSIVE RELATIONSHIPS?

 Some teens have a sense of inferiority when they are not involved in a dating relationship and will do almost anything to keep one.
-A sense of importance and belonging is derived from being in a relationship.
+A sense of importance, self worth and belonging is derived from being in a relationship.